simonscmap/CMAP_docs/faq_and_contributing/FAQ.rst

 What is an API Key and how do I get one?
 ----------------------------------------

-An API Key is a unique identifier that allows Simons CMAP to track usage metrics.
+An API key is a unique identifier required to run all software packages.
+To obtain an API key, please register first and then go to https://simonscmap.com/apikeymanagement.

-An API key can be obtained through the registration form at: https://simonscmap.com/apikeymanagement The API key will allow you to use both the `pycmap Python application`_ and the `Web Application`_.
+Please keep this key for future use.
+All projects developed by Simons CMAP team are open-source and can be found on github.

 **Please do not share API keys.**